 Gender identity is our internal understanding of our own gender.
-We all have a gender identity.
-The term “transgender” is used to describe people whose gender identity does not correspond to their birth-assigned sex and/or the stereotypes associated with that sex.
-A transgender woman is a woman who was assigned male at birth and has a female gender identity.
-A transgender man is a man who was assigned female at birth and has a male gender identity.
+We all have a gender identity and it is completely invisible to everyone: think of it as the heart and mind of gender.
+The term “transgender” is used to describe people whose gender identity does not correspond to the gender that is assumed to align with their assigned sex at birth and/or the stereotypes associated with that sex.
+A transgender woman is a woman who was assigned male at birth but does not identify as a man.
+A transgender man is a man who was assigned female at birth but does not identify as a woman.

 For practical tips on how to provide respectful care to your transgender patients, please see Transgender Law Center's 10 Tips for Improving Services to Transgender People.